-If you’d like to own a share of the Crémant apartment, we’re offering it as a fractional through Paris Perfect Shared.
+The Crémant apartment was offered as a fractional through Paris Perfect Shared, but is sold out.
 This fully deeded ownership opportunity allows you a month in Paris each year, without all the hassle of full ownership.
 Take a look at all the details of fractional ownership, as well as the apartments we currently have available.

 2 Responses to “The “Petit Bijou” is Finished!
 Can You Believe the Transformation?”